caseywatts/caseywatts.github.io/_posts/2013-07-23-yale_chrome_extensions.md

 All of Casey's extensions: <https://chrome.google.com/webstore/search/casey.s.watts>

 ###[Service Now Linker](https://chrome.google.com/webstore/detail/service-now-linker/jflfhdliofpofkcimfbhgienjmjciiem)
 On all webpages, links `INC1234567` to link to the INC, and `KB1234567` to the KB article.
+These links will work as long as you're already logged into Service Now - otherwise you'll have to click the link twice (once to log in, once to navigate).

 ###[NetID Linker](https://chrome.google.com/webstore/detail/yale-netid-linker/ldohdglacgliicighkjcbappdgccbdcn)
 On all web pages, finds netids and makes them links to the Yale phonebook.
 Overall it works great, but there is one known bug: google searching for a netid from the Chrome Omnibar doesn't work - it pastes html link text instead.
+A workaround is to put a space between the letters and the numbers, such as `sm 66` instead of  `sm66`.

 ###[STC ITIL Terms Tooltips](https://chrome.google.com/webstore/detail/itil-dictionary-tooltips/mgloibgdcpfmbdbfgihjklicgplpdhdo)
 In SN only, dotted-underlines every ITIL term and gives a tooltip definition